SAP/wdio-qmate-service/.github/ISSUE_TEMPLATE/bug--medium.md

 ---
 name: Bug report (Low Priority)
-about: You fond a lightweight bug?
+about: You found a lightweight bug?
 We still want to know!
 title: "[BUG][MEDIUM] - Title of bug"
 labels: bug
 assignees: Templada, DIFSRIP